-from 11.5 million tonnes in 2015 to 13.5 Smelter acid production is involuntary; million tonnes in 2020 - an annual growth smelter operation tends to depend only rate of 3.3%.
-While this is considerably on the copper market and not the acid down on historical trends of around 9% year market.
-For this reason, smelter acid is on year from 2010-15, it nevertheless has produced as long as the smelter is runprovided a much-needed boost to the global ning and must find a home somewhere. copper market, which had been languishing Pyrite and sulphur burning acid capacity at low prices.
-The global copper market is is not voluntary, and if acid prices fall too low relative to the price of sulphur, then there are obviously incentives for sulphur burners Chinese copper to switch to buying acid rather demand is than producing it.
-During 2013-14, high global sulphur prices continuing to and low international acid prices encouraged a degree increase. of substitution by producers.
-In 2017, sulphuric acid prices
+Smelter acid production is involuntary; smelter operation tends to depend only on the copper market and not the acid market.
+For this reason, smelter acid is produced as long as the smelter is running and must find a home somewhere.
+Pyrite and sulphur burning acid capacity is not voluntary, and if acid prices fall too low relative to the price of sulphur, then there are obviously incentives for sulphur burners to switch to buying acid rather than producing it.
+During 2013-14, high global sulphur prices and low international acid prices encouraged a degree of substitution by producers.
+In 2017, sulphuric acid prices are back at their lowest levels for three years, but sulphur prices are much lower now than they were in 2014 on the back of new capacity from sour gas, and so the incentive for substitution is much lower.

-2017, according to ICSG figures.
-However, are back at their lowest levels for three this masks an increase in its production of years, but sulphur prices are much lower refined copper by 7% over the same period, now than they were in 2014 on the back and imports as a consequence fell by 35%. of new capacity from sour gas, and so the China is thus still in a programme of import incentive for substitution is much lower. substitution with its copper smelter capac-China has maintained net imports ity, and hence it is continuing to build new of sulphuric acid for many years, though copper smelters even though the pace of these have fallen over the past two dec-Chinese industrialisation has slowed conades as new acid capacity additions in siderably and copper consumption has pla-China have kept pace with increasing demand.
-In the early years of the century Chinese smelter acid capacity has acid imports sometimes ran as high as increased by a tremendous amount over 6 million t/a, but these have declined to the 2010-15 period - an estimated 4 milaround 1 million t/a, with a slight pick up lion t/a of copper or 12 million t/a of acid. in the past couple of years: Chinese acid A further 5-10 million t/a is expected to imports were 1.2 million tonnes in 2015 and 1.5 million tonnes in 2016.
+China has maintained net imports of sulphuric acid for many years, though these have fallen over the past two decades as new acid capacity additions in China have kept pace with increasing demand.
+In the early years of the century acid imports sometimes ran as high as 6 million t/a, but these have declined to around 1 million t/a, with a slight pick up in the past couple of years; Chinese acid imports were 1.2 million tonnes in 2015 and 1.5 million tonnes in 2016.
 However, this is forecast to be lower in 2017 as smelter acid production increases.

-Looking to the medium term future. this increase in smelter acid production is projected to lead the Chinese acid market into surplus by 2020, and by 2025 Integer Research is forecasting a 1.5 million t/a acid surplus for China in spite of potential pressure on pyrites and sulphur-burning capacity to switch.
+Looking to the medium term future, this increase in smelter acid production is projected to lead the Chinese acid market into surplus by 2020, and by 2025 Integer Research is forecasting a 1.5 million t/a acid surplus for China in spite of potential pressure on pyrites and sulphur-burning capacity to switch.
 This is likely to considerably reshape the acid market in East Asia.
 The decline in acid imports into China has already pushed Japanese, Korean and Taiwanese acid into other markets, from Chile to the Philippines, but if China becomes an increasingly significant exporter of acid, this will force producers to look ever further afield for markets.